Comparing Multiclass Classification Algorithms for Financial Distress Prediction

-\begin{itemize} \item In comparison to the DQN-based model, the baseline model (Random Forest Classifier) often requires less training time.
-Due to its ability to create numerous decision trees at once while using parallel processing, random forests can be trained effectively.
-A random subset of characteristics and data samples is used to train each decision tree individually.
-The DQN-based model, on the other hand, requires several pieces of training for an ensemble of Random Forest Classifiers, which can be computationally more taxing.
+\begin{itemize} \item The Decision Tree Classifier baseline model trains faster than the DQN-based model.
+Because they immediately learn decision boundaries and feature splits, decision trees can be trained quickly without iterative optimisation.
+The DQN-based model trains an ensemble of Decision Tree Classifiers periodically, which is more computationally expensive.

-\item Usually, the baseline model uses less memory than the DQN-based model.
-The DQN model's ensemble of Random Forest Classifiers requires extra memory to store each individual model. \item In conclusion, compared to the DQN-based model, the baseline model (Random Forest Classifier) is anticipated to be computationally more efficient in terms of training time, inference time, and memory use. \end{itemize}
+\item The baseline model (Random Forest Classifier) takes less training time than the DQN-based model.
+Random forests are successful because they may construct many decision trees at once utilising parallel computing.
+Individual decision trees are trained using a random collection of characteristics and data samples.
+The DQN-based approach requires training for an ensemble of Random Forest Classifiers, which can be computationally intensive.